 - Jam sponge

-Pretty much anything with the word sponge or pudding on!
-They are all mostly the same, it’s like a hot sponge cake with some kind of fruit and it tastes like a warm hug…
+Anything with the word sponge or pudding will involve a hot cake with some fruit that tastes like a warm hug!

 That brings me to the end of this London food guide to the most popular foods in England.
 I hope you enjoy embarking on a self-guided tour of food in the UK with this compilation of can’t-miss traditional British food spots.